truenas/documentation/content/TrueCommand/TCGettingStarted/Install/_index.md

 Doing so results in file conflicts and database corruption.
 {{< /hint >}}

+For a list of TrueCommand versions and tags, see the [Truecommand Docker](https://hub.docker.com/r/ixsystems/truecommand/tags) page.

 ## Accessing the TrueCommand Web Interface

 After fetching the TrueCommand Docker container, enter `docker ps` to see details about running containers.